oracle-samples/bysyscall/README.md

 memory-mapped array.

-When a process that uses the libbysyscall library `fork()`s, we explitictly call the initialization function (which is instrumented by our bysyscall BPF program) to ensure that we get a new index for the new process.
+When a process that uses the libbysyscall library `fork()`s, we explicitly call the initialization function (which is instrumented by our bysyscall BPF program) to ensure that we get a new index for the new process.

 `pthread_create()` is more complicated.
-We here instrument the `start_thread()` function and dynamically compute the offset of the per-thread variable holding the array map index; it is found relative to the `pthread_t` argument to `start_thread()`.
+We here instrument the libpthread `start_thread()` function and dynamically compute the offset of the per-thread variable holding the array map index; it is found relative to the `pthread_t` argument to `start_thread()`.
 Once we have the address of the per-thread index variable and the task struct, we can initialize the per-thread data and